 In 2019, the FAA began working on major updates to the Northeast Corridor Atlantic Coast Routes (NEC ACR) to reduce delays and improve throughput for high altitude traffic to and from the Florida Metroplex.
-The changes also will reduce airspace complexity, reduce radar vectors/reroutes and accommodate more operators at their requested altitudes.
+The changes also reduce airspace complexity, reduce radar vectors/reroutes and accommodate more operators at their requested altitudes.

 The project was originally targeted for completion in November 2020, but COVID-19 impacts on FAA training pushed the completion timeline to fall of 2022, and then later to spring 2023.